Olex2/Olex2Manual/Tasks/introduction.md

 # Tasks
-Although the crystallographic workflow – solve, refine, check, prepare images, tables and reports – appears to be fairly straightforward, things are often much more complicated in reality.
+Although the crystallographic workflow â€“ solve, refine, check, prepare images, tables and reports â€“ appears to be fairly straightforward, things are often much more complicated in reality.
 This reference section of the manual provides more in-depth descriptions of common tasks and how to do them in Olex2.